Clinica Doctor Balcangiu-Stroescu

 Soy (tofu) is a complete plant protein and a very good alternative to meat.

-Additionally, plant protein brings metabolic benefits: more fiber, lower glycemic impact, and favorable effect on cholesterol.
+Additionally, plant protein brings metabolic benefits: it contains more fiber, has a lower glycemic impact, and a favorable effect on lipid profile (cholesterol).

-Ideally, each main meal should contain a source of protein, alongside vegetables and quality carbohydrates.
+Ideally, each main meal should include a protein source, along with vegetables and quality carbohydrates.

 Simple examples: